1. Who gives up a Golden Retriever or other “Golden-hearted” dog?

 - Approved applicants contacting us after noticing an available dog on our website

-- Through our Meet and Greet the Goldens Days
+- Through our Meet & Greet Days

 Once a prospective match is identified, we’ll set up a time for everyone in the family to come to our Golden Gateway facility to meet and/or spend more time with the prospective adoptee.
-All family members and any dog(s) living in the household must come to Gateway to meet the dog.
+All family members and any dog(s) living in the household must come to Golden Gateway to meet the dog.
 If everything goes well during the appointment and all parties mutually agree that this is a good match, the adoption will be finalized.
 In most cases, the adopted dog can go home that same day!

 An important note about the matching process:

 One of the key phrases to keep in mind is “mutual decision-making.”
 Our adopters are sometimes very disappointed if the dog they hoped to adopt is not one that they are ultimately matched with.
 Our goal when we work with each family or individual is to find that dog or dogs that all parties agree is “the one,” and most of the time that happens smoothly.

 In some cases, however, differences of opinion may arise that need discussion and resolution.
 Sometimes we suggest a dog that we think could be a good match but the adopter isn’t comfortable for one reason or another.
 Or, the opposite – the adopter may have their heart set on a particular dog but from our knowledge of that dog’s needs or our observation of the interaction, we are not comfortable finalizing the adoption for that family.
 In all cases, we are always striving to maximize the chances for a successful adoption, which is the outcome that will bring happiness and joy to the dogs AND the humans